 The initiatives we take

-Signing up to the Standards is a mark of trust, reassurance and integrity.
+Committing to the Standards of Lending Practice is a mark of trust, reassurance and integrity.
 We support and enhance credibility through proactive, robust, independent oversight that promotes the achievement of fair customer outcomes.

 Regular reviews and updates ensure the Standards are robust, responsive and relevant.
 Needless to say, we expect all Firms applying for registration to provide comprehensive evidence of how they meet our Standards.

-Gathering and sharing best practice also plays a key role in helping Firms to improve customer outcomes, whether via collaborative workshops, publishing research and reviews, or informal advice and guidance.
+Gathering and sharing best practice also plays a key role in helping Firms to improve customer outcomes, whether via collaborative workshops, publishing research and reviews, or the provision of informal advice and guidance.

 Developing close relationships with a range of stakeholders